syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

 #.
 Fetching Sales Order custom fields to compare it with above created Map of Estimate custom fields with following conditions.

     * Check if both fields are active.
-    * Data type of fields should be same.
+    * Data type of fields are same.
-    * Label of both fields should be same.
+    * Label of both fields are same.

 #.
 If project id was not null add project into salesorder.
 #.
 Check discount type.
 If type is entity_level and a discount at entity level or if its on item level add it on item level.